Arizona Court Records

 Following the establishment of Arizona’s Public Records Law, all court processes are documented and available to interested members of the public upon request.
 However, according to the law’s provisions, some restrictions are placed on the availability of specific information.
 Confidential family court record information includes:

-• Details of financial information such as bank account statements, social security numbers, and related financial data filed as evidence during the proceedings.
+- Details of financial information, such as bank account statements, social security numbers, and related financial data, were filed as evidence during the proceedings.

 While most family court records can be obtained on request or by using any available public resources, confidential family court record information often requires a court order/subpoena.
 However, legal representatives of the subject(s) and law enforcement officers typically have legal authorization to access most records.